 We specialize in the assessment and treatment of many common psychological disorders and difficulties.
 Our services are evidence-based, emphasizing techniques that have been shown to be effective in the scientific literature.

 Our services start with a comprehensive initial assessment designed to identify your particular needs and make specific recommendations for treatment.
-The initial assessment includes one or more sessions in which a clinician asks you a variety of questions about the problems you are currently experiencing, other possible symptoms that might be relevant, and your background and context in order to make decisions about appropriate treatment options.
+The initial assessment includes one or more sessions in which a clinician asks you a variety of questions about the problems you are currently experiencing, other possible symptoms that might be relevant, and your background, identities, and context in order to make decisions about appropriate treatment options.
 The results of the assessment and any resulting treatment recommendations are shared with you in a feedback session.
 If the assessment reveals difficulties that may be effectively addressed by treatment services we offer at our clinic, then we would discuss a recommended treatment plan at our clinic with you.
 Referrals to other local mental health care providers may also be made when the results of the assessment indicate that your needs would be better met by services or interventions other than those we provide at our clinic.

 Our Services & Fees

 Use the below links to learn more about the types of mental health services that we offer, as well as information on our fees.

 Individual therapy is available to children, teens, and adults who are experiencing a variety of mental health symptoms.
 Individual therapy typically includes one 50-minute session per week for an average of 12-16 weeks, during which you work collaboratively with your therapist to identify problematic patterns, learn new coping strategies, and improve mood and functioning.
 Your plan could be shorter or longer than this average, depending on a variety of factors.